samjmck/samjmck.com/content/blog/financial-exchange-go-part-1/index.en.md

 ## Order matching

 So the main value an exchange provides for buyers and sellers is that they can hopefully easily and quickly find someone that will be willing to fill their order.
-Imagine you're a seller walking around a room full of buyers asking each and every one of them if they would be willing to accept your price.
+Imagine you're a seller walking around a room full of buyers asking each and every one of them what their price is.
 It would 1) take a lot of time and 2) also require some bookkeeping.
 This is what the exchange's task should be, and it should be good at it.

 Let's assume again we have a room of buyers or in code, an array of orders.
 This array is not structured or sorted in any way or form, we just add to it as buy orders come in.